Code-Institute-Submissions/theCupCakeFactory/README.md

 ### 2.1 Project goals:
-* The main goal of the project is to advertise our bussiness and products to a wider audience.
+* The main goal of the project is to advertise our business and products to a wider audience.
 * To increase visitors to the website.
 * To use the website as a platform to expand our business ​
 ### 2.2 Design:
 * The design is very simplistic and uses pastel colors to mirror what may be found on a lot of cakes and baked goods.
-It has a clear navigation menu and the page is clearly    lablled and it is easy to go from one page to another.
+It has a clear navigation menu and the page is clearly    labeled and it is easy to go from one page to another.
 * The images are sized correctly and each page is designed to look like the home page.
 ​
 ### 2.3 User Stories